 Now versus Then

-Now you can travel even lighter than we could 30 years ago, using new materials like silnylon and inexpensive titanium, new designs, and new travel techniques.
+Now you can travel even lighter than we could nearly 40 years ago, using new materials like silnylon, cuben fiber, and inexpensive titanium, with new designs and new travel techniques.
 But the concept and market was definitely around in the late 1970s and early 1980s in the USA.